mikeobrien/mikeobrien.github.com/_posts/2014-11-7-using-gulp-to-build-and-deploy-dotnet-apps-on-windows.md

 ---
 draft: true
 layout: post
-title: Using Gulp to Build and Deploy .NET Apps
+title: Using Gulp to Build and Deploy .NET Apps on Windows
 tags: [Gulp,.NET,Build/Deploy]
 ---